TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-04-19-moving-from-disqus-to-twitter-to-make-knowhow-sharing-easier.md

 Majority of PHP bloggers have removed comments completely and moved to Twitter or other public channels years ago.
 I'm joning them today.

-Twitter seems the right place, I use it daily and reply to you much faster.
-One less social network to worry about and more focus on what is important - **collective community of PHP developers, cooperating with each other**.
+Twitter seems like the perfect choice, as I use it daily and can respond to you much more quickly.
+With one less social network to manage, I can focus on what truly matters - **nurturing a collaborative community of PHP developers working together**.

 <br>